 At this point, John’s mention of water coming with blood from the chest wound has an important message for us.
 It gives us medical and legal proof that Jesus was really dead.

 This conclusion comes from the fact that the heart and both lungs have potential spaces around them, lined by a smooth membrane to ease the friction of the constant motion of these organs.
 These normally closed spaces are called the pleural and pericardial sacs or cavities.
 As long as the heart is working normally, pumping blood and keeping the blood pressure at a normal level, these spaces remain closed.
-However, when the heart fails, a watery fluid may build up in these
+However, when the heart fails, a watery fluid may build up in these spaces.

 As a pathologist performing autopsies, I have often witnessed the opening of a dead person’s body to disclose a large volume (up to about a gallon) of watery fluid inside the chest.
 Postmortem blood also tends to be sluggish and remains separate from this watery fluid.
 Thus, John’s observation (and the actions of the Romans as well) corroborate the fact that Jesus was really dead – and assured death is needed before an assured resurrection.